 At the federal district court level, North Carolina is divided into three districts: Eastern, Middle, and Western.

-North Carolina has four judicial vacancies
+North Carolina has one judicial vacancy

 Fourth Circuit